The Detective Club

 EVERY WEEK, A CASE

-A fresh case lands every Monday: suspects, clues, and a witness in the chair to cross-question.
-The children reason their way to a verdict and defend it to the room.
-Standing by your answer, out loud, in front of everyone, is confidence you can watch grow week by week.
+A fresh case lands every Monday, and the children reason their way to a verdict and defend it to the room.
+Standing by your answer out loud is confidence you can watch grow.

 THE ONE LIE

-Once a session, the coach tells the children exactly 1 lie, announced in advance.
-Catching it wins a point.
-It teaches them the habit that matters most now: don't switch off just because the person talking sounds sure.
-Even the coach gets checked.
+Once a session, I tell the children exactly 1 lie, and their job is to catch it.
+It teaches them not to switch off just because the person talking sounds sure.

 BUILD THE TRAP

-The thief strikes again next Monday, so the children design a trap to catch them, and every trap is tested live.
+The children design traps to catch the thief, and every trap is tested live.
 Most fail first time.
-They fix them and test again, and nobody sulks about a failed trap for long.
-Trying, failing and going again is the whole lesson, and they learn it laughing.
+They fix them, test again, and learn the whole lesson laughing.

 THE PARENTS' CASE

-At the end of term the children build a complete mystery of their own, and you come in to solve it.
-You will fall into their traps.
-Then your child explains, step by step, exactly how you were fooled, with a term's Casebook as the proof.
-It's the showcase parents talk about afterwards, because for one evening the child is the expert in the room.
+At the end of term the children build a mystery of their own, and you come in to solve it.
+You will fall into their traps, and your child will explain exactly how.
+For one evening, the child is the expert in the room.

 Reviews